 - If you build in separate cubbies for each family member, consider also adding electrical outlets for charging phones, tablets and other electronics.
 This will keep items off your counters, and hopefully cut down on the, “Mom, I can’t find my phone!!!!!” comments.

 - Have pets?
 Take them into account when building out your space.
 If possible, add in a small sink for washing paws.
 Build in space for pet food and bowls.
 Add a hidden oasis for your pup by putting a doggie bed in an open cubby on the floor.

 - Don’t forget to add some style!
 A functional space can also be a beautiful one.
 Add in design elements from other areas of your home for personality.
 One great idea is to build in a small shelf for decorative items.

 At Artisan Cabinets, we know how to create the right storage space for your entryway or hallway.
 If one of the mudroom ideas for small spaces above is just what you’re looking for in transforming your current space, get in touch!
-Call us at 952-737-7088.
+Call us at 952-737-7088 or message us today!
 Or, if you have another clever idea for a mudroom that we didn’t list here, we welcome you to share it with us in the comments below.